vonderborch/vonderborch/README.md

 ## Latest Updates

+2023/06/09:
+- SolutionCreator and SolutionCreator-Templates: Archived, rebuilt from the ground-up and being replaced by Templater and Templater-Templates respectively.

 2022/11/17:
 - SolutionCreator-Templates: Minor updates based on testing/using the new versions of the templates.
 - Velentr.Core: logo updates to make more consistent with other repos as they get (re)built.